gohanko/asanitize/README.md

     }
 }
 ```
+- Set the configuration file location using the `--useconfig` flag.
+For example, `python -m asanitize <service> --useconfig <location>`.

 ## LICENSE
 This project is license under GNU General Public License v3.0.
 For more information, see `LICENSE`.